estheticallybawo/HNG-Tech-Projects/README.md

 This project is open-source and free to use.
 Modify it as needed to fit your requirements.

 Author
-Developed by Esther Bawo Tsotso with AI assistance 😊 you can find me on X to buy me Coffee (I don't drink Coffee), @estheticallyb
+Developed by Esther Bawo Tsotso 😊 you can find me on X to buy me Coffee (I don't drink Coffee), @estheticallyb